-- Continue to take advantage of Charleston County Greenbelt Funds designated to the Town of James Island and purchase property(s) for a Town park(s). - Coordinate any additional parks and recreation programs with the City of Charleston. - Continue to explore additional cost-sharing services with the City of Charleston.
+- CF 4.
+Continue to take advantage of Charleston County Greenbelt Funds designated to the Town of James Island and purchase property(s) for a Town park(s). - CF 5.
+Coordinate any additional parks and recreation programs with the City of Charleston. - CF 6.
+Continue to explore additional cost-sharing services with the City of Charleston. - CF 7.
+Find opportunities for preserving greenspace by utilizing federal funds to mitigate repeat flood properties. - CF 8.
+Explore opportunities to create and maintain more active recreational facilities for the residents of James Island. - CF 9.
+Explore opportunities to create and maintain more active recreational facilities and programs for the youth of James Island.

-Roads and Drainage:
+• Roads and Drainage:

-- The remaining dirt roads are very expensive to maintain.
-Continue paving roads with the agreement of residents. - Continue to maintain all street name and traffic signs on Town neighborhood streets and roads. - Continue to fill potholes and cut vegetation on the right-of way when possible. - Continue to implement traffic calming measures (speed humps, signage) with neighborhood support
+- CF 10.
+Continue to evaluate the need for paving/graveling existing dirt roads that are cost-prohibitive to maintain, with the support of residents, - CF 11.
+Continue to maintain all street name and traffic signs on Town neighborhood streets and roads. - CF 12.
+Continue to fill potholes and cut vegetation on the right-of way when possible. - CF 13.
+Continue to evaluate the need for traffic calming measures in residential neighborhoods based on the road characteristics, traffic data and neighborhood support.